R15H/react-todo-northone/README.md

-npm install --save bootstrap // for UI look and feel npm install --save jquery // required for bootstrap & jsonplaceholder npm install --save popper.js // required by bootstrap npm install --save jsonplaceholder // for accessing fake json
+npm install --save bootstrap // for UI look and feel npm install --save jquery // required for bootstrap & jsonplaceholder npm install --save popper.js // required by bootstrap npm install --save jsonplaceholder // for accessing fake json npm install --save-dev json-server // since jsonplaceholder did not have the right data Structure random json pulled from https://www.mockaroo.com

 Below you will find some information on how to perform common tasks.<br>